sharks7/Vaccination/README.md

 The Node class is a entity class consisting of name, age, longitude, and latitude address as variables.
 It is used to store in the node arraylist.

-The People class has name and age as variables which is used to print the person details after grouped in a vaccination centre.